Ferny Hills suburb profile

 Ferny Hills property market performance

-Sales activity has been limited, with 16 houses and just 1 unit sold in the past three months.
-Houses are selling quickly, with a median of only 9 days on the market, while units are taking longer at 36 days, indicating a slower pace in the unit market.
+Sales activity for houses has been active, with 37 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 21 days on the market, suggesting a competitive market environment.

 5 year median price trend for houses and units